hyperionix/docs/content/guide/package-3.md

 permalink: package-3
 ---
 # Events Creation in Probe
 [Events](events) are objects that probes can create with developer defined information.
 These events can then be sent to a central location from multiple agents.
-Let's take our existing probe and generate an event event time process creation is blocked.
+Let's take our existing probe and generate an event everytime process creation is blocked.
 In this section we will become familiar with [entities](entity) and [event channels](event-channels).

 Let's change the probe as follows.
 We added a comments to mark what has changed.